crater2150/awesome-modalbind/README.md

 after a bound key other than Escape is pressed.
 In the mpd example, input stays in mpd mode, so that pressing <kbd>n</kbd> several times for skipping a few songs is possible.
 If the parameter is set to false, the mode acts like a menu, closing after an action is chosen.
+It can be overridden for single bindings, like the "g" binding starting Gmpc.

 You can configure binding defaults that apply to all modes with modalbind.default_keys.
 The default keybindings are Escape and Return as shown.